Manage models

 The following command will show you all the controllers connected to JIMM.

 Currently to identify where the model is hosted, you must have access to the controllers connected to JIMM and switch to those controllers in turn, and run juju models until you identify the correct controller.
-This may be improved in the future for users of jimmctl to identify the underlying controller for a model.

 Identify the controller you want to migrate to, only the name is necessary.